We provide Energy Certificates for every type of building!

 On the day of the survey the assessor will need access to every room in the dwelling.
 They will also need to see the heating system, and look in the loft if it is accessible.
 It is helpful if you can have ready any documents you may have relating to any of the items included in the survey, as listed above.

 Once we have completed the site visit the survey needs to be processed at the desk, This takes 1 to 2 working days.

 Domestic EPC surveys can only be carried out by qualified Domestic Energy Assessors (DEA).
 We have been a domestic EPC provider since 2007, when they first came into existence.
 Our large team of DEAs can carry out EPC surveys on domestic buildings of any size and complexity, anywhere in the UK and are fully supported by our office based technical team, who are highly knowledgeable on every part of the EPC process.
 Our years of experience in the industry and strong technical background ensures our EPCs are produced to the very highest standard and in a timely and cost effective manner.

 What do I get

 As soon as your EPC is ready to go we will contact you to make payment, and upon receipt of payment, we will provide access to your documents straight away.
-EPCs are electronic documents in PDF format.
-For detailed information about what is contained in the domestic EPC see our guide EPC Explained
+As of September 2020, EPCs are no longer provided as PDF documents and are instead a webpage on a government hosted website, so your EPC will be provided as a link.
+For detailed information about what is contained in the domestic EPC see our guide EPC Explained.

 Minimum Energy Efficiency Standards (MEES) legislation